10 Jobs in India With High Salary and Low Education

 Careers choices such as RJ’s, VJ’s, stock market professionals, and even BPO professionals earn respectable salaries when compared to top-level managers in multinational companies.
 Once considered unconventional careers, these are now becoming easier to start without your parents questioning the choice.

-All of the career choices below assume that you've graduated and have more than 7 years of experience in the field.
+All of the career choices below are for graduates/undergraduates.
 In the long-term, these choices will be fruitful when you get working experience.

 1. Radio Jockeys and Video Jockeys

 Do you have the talent of talking?

 Do you like music?
 I mean who doesn't.